AMERICA does not repel the past or what it has produced under its forms or

 perfect equality of the female with the male … the large amativeness--the fluid

---the factories and mercantile life and laborsaving
+movement of the population--the factories and mercantile life and laborsaving

 machinery--the Yankee swap--the New York firemen and the target excursion--the